 Watch for: Powdery mildew, root rot, indoor pests.

-One of the easiest herbs to grow, this hearty evergreen has been cultivated since the ancient Greeks used its sweet-smelling leaves in bathing rituals.
-In the culinary world, it is a central ingredient to both herbs de Provence and za'atar.
+One of the easiest herbs to grow, this hardy evergreen has been cultivated since the ancient Greeks used its sweet-smelling leaves in bathing rituals.
+In the culinary world, it is a central ingredient to both herbs de Provence and za’atar.
 When growing thyme, it is most important to keep drainage in mind.
 Thyme is more drought-resistant than most herbs, so as a result is extra sensitive to overwatering.

 Sunlight: Bright, direct; six hours a day.

 Water: When the top of the soil is dry to the touch.

 A culinary wunderkind, chives add grassy brightness to almost any dish — like garlic, but sweeter, or like onions but greener.
 And they happen to be fantastically simple to grow, too.
 Chives prefer a moist environment; water twice a week.
 When trimming chives for cooking, make sure to leave at least two inches above the root.